balancer/docs-v1/smart-contracts/sor/development.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](docs.balancer.fi/v/v1/smart-contracts/sor/development)

 # Development & Examples

 Documentation for working with the `@balancer-labs/sor` package.
 For a description of the SOR and math, see this [page](./#overview).